d2cml-ai/Sensemakr.jl/docs/src/quickstart.md

 This extreme scenarios plot sets the association of confounders with the outcome to $R^2_{Y\sim Z| {\bf X}, D}$=100%, $R^2_{Y\sim Z| {\bf X}, D}$=75% and $R^2_{Y\sim Z| {\bf X}, D}$=50% (producing three separate curves).
 The bounds on the strength of association of a confounder once, twice or three times as strongly associated with the treatment as `female` are shown as red ticks in the horizontal axis.
 As the plot shows, even in the most extreme case of $R^2_{Y\sim Z| {\bf X}, D}$=100%, confounders would need to be more than twice as strongly associated with the treatment to fully explain away the point estimate.
 Moving to the scenarios $R^2_{Y\sim Z| {\bf X}, D}$=75% and $R^2_{Y\sim Z| {\bf X}, D}$=50%, confounders would need to be more than three times as strongly associated with the treatment as was female in order to fully explain away the point estimate.

+## Going further

+The basic functionality demonstrated here will likely suffice for most users, most of the time.
+Sometimes, however, more flexibility will be needed in a given project.
+When this happens, researchers may resort directly to the functions defined in the other modules of the package.
+Those functions can be found in the Modules documentation, and we also provide some examples of how they can be used in the next notebook.

 ## References

 Cinelli, C. Hazlett, C. (2020) “Making Sense of Sensitivity: Extending Omitted Variable Bias”.
 Journal of the Royal Statistical Society, Series B (Statistical Methodology).